danja/webplot/README.md

 2. the physical limits of the arms etc.
 3. the behaviour of the servos

-1/ Early experiments made me think there was something trivially wrong with the equations I was using, like a scaling factor.
+**1/** Early experiments made me think there was something trivially wrong with the equations I was using, like a scaling factor.
 The sums are very twisty so rather than attempting to derive the equations myself I found a completely different version and transcribed those into code to compare.
 The results were near-enough identical.

-2/ Pushing the arms around (with power off) produced the image above
+**2/** Pushing the arms around (with power off) produced the upper image above

-3/ Initially I was using a power supply that wasn't remotely capable of properly moving the servos.
+**3/** Initially I was using a power supply that wasn't remotely capable of properly moving the servos.
 After realising this I put together the supply described below.
 I'd naively assumed the servos would have a 180° sweep so initially lined up them up at 90° from the baseline after giving them a 90° location. **Bad move.**
 The MG996R servos only have a sweep of ~120° (90° +/- 60°).
 After measuring x,y and angle values manually I found that the usable area I was after would require a sweep of around 80°.
 So I attemped to align the servo's 90° direction with the midpoints of the measured angles.
 There is still quite a discrepancy between the predicted and actual position, so I may revisit this later.

 Regarding accuracy, I get the impression that within the useful area, it should be possible to draw recognisable things.
-There will be some distortion due to the position of the pen relative to the position used in the calculations.
+There will be some distortion due to the position of the pen relative to the position used in the calculations, but in the drawing above what should be a grid of Xs isn't too far off.
 This should be fixable in software (I'm unlikely to bother).
-More significant at the moment is the mechanical instability of the joints - there's a bit of wobble.
+More significant at the moment is the mechanical instability of the joints, there's a bit of wobble, very evident in this small drawing area.
 Fixing this properly would require a whole new build (ideally with better tooling).
 But it's obvious in operation that the servos move quite violently causing shake.
 I'm pretty sure I can mitigate this by translating movements into smaller stepwise changes separated by short delays, or perhaps more sophisticated [easing](http://robertpenner.com/easing/) (as used in animation).

 ## Next Steps